skycoin/skywire/cmd/apps/skysocks/README.md

 # Skywire SOCKS5 proxy app

-`socksproxy` app implements SOCKS5 functionality over skywire net.
+`skysocks` app implements SOCKS5 functionality over skywire net.
 Any conventional SOCKS5 client should be able to connect to the proxy client.